finos/tracdap/doc/modelling/tutorial/using_data.rst

     :linenos:
     :lineno-start: 20

-Then we can load schemas from the schemas package in the :py:meth:`define_inputs() <tracdap.rt.api.TracModel.define_inputs>` and :py:meth:`define_outputs() <tracdap.rt.api.TracModel.define_outputs>` methods:
+Then we can load schemas from the schemas package in the model's :py:meth:`define_inputs() <tracdap.rt.api.TracModel.define_inputs>` and :py:meth:`define_outputs() <tracdap.rt.api.TracModel.define_outputs>` methods: